Updated September 19, 2022

 - Circulate this cleaning solution for at least 48 hours.
 Circulate for 96 hours in heavily fouled systems.

-- After the cleaning period, flush the loop using the guidelines in the first step.
-Continue flushing until the conductivity of the water in the loop equals that of the make-up water.
+- Repeat step one.
+Continue this flushing until the conductivity of the water in the loop equals that of the make-up water.

 - Retreat with the appropriate closed loop corrosion inhibitor and bacteriostat.

 Scale and Corrosion Inhibitors in a Closed Loop

 The scale & corrosion inhibitor treatment level decreases in the loop as make-up water is added to replace leakage.
 Scale & corrosion by-products tend to accumulate in closed loops since the water recirculates without blow down.
 Iron is the most common corrosion by-product in closed loops.
 Even though some iron is lost through leakage, the reduced treatment level rapidly exceeds the ability of the leak to control the amount of iron dissolved in the water.
 As the concentration of iron increases, the solubility is exceeded, and precipitation occurs.
 This results in iron deposits.